aer0ss/aerofs/docs/engineering/requirements/aeroim_beta.md

 8. preview a link by:
 	1. link URL,
 	2. previewing the page,
 	3. clicking on the link.
 9. see the emoji.
 10. tag someone.
 11. **know who has AeroIM open at the time.**
 12. know who is part of a group conversation.
+13. **know if someone was invited into a group.**
+14. **know if someone joined a public group.**
+14. **know if someone was removed from a group.**
+15. **know if someone left a group.**
-13. know the contacts email address.
+13. know the contact's email address.

 ### Be Notified

-1. **receive a notification when:
+1. **receive a notification when:**
-	1. (a new message is sent to me, or
+	1. **(a new message is sent to me, or**
-	2. a message is sent to a private group I am part of), and
+	2. **a message is sent to a private group I am part of), and**
-	3. the user is not actively looking at the conversation where the message appears.**
+	3. **the user is not actively looking at the conversation where the message appears.**
 2. **receive a notification when I am tagged in a public group conversation.**
+3. receive a notification when I join a conversation.
+4. receive a notification when I leave a conversation.

 ### Join, Invite and Remove